 Kantha embroidery artist from Bengal hopes Padma award will inspire many more women

 Kolkata: Kantha embroidery artist Pritikana Goswami, who was among four Padma awardees from Bengal, hopes the coveted award will inspire many more women to take up the traditional art form.
-The septuagenarian from Sonarpur village on the outskirts of Kolkata, said she couldn't believe it when told she had been selected for the high award.
+The septuagenarian from Sonarpur village on the outskirts of Kolkata said she couldn't believe it when told she had been selected for the prestigious award.